Tuesday, February 27, 2018

-The Southeast Educational Data Symposium (SEEDS) convenes annually to bring together administrators, instructors and researchers from across the region who want to harness analytics to promote learning outcomes, raise student retention, and improve graduation rates.
-The symposium fosters an environment of collaboration where ideas and best practices flourish.
+The Southeast Educational Data Symposium (SEEDS) promotes analytics to advance learning outcomes, raise student retention, and improve graduation rates.
+The symposium brings together administrators, instructors and researchers from across the region.

-The theme for SEEDS III is Data Matters.
-The symposium will be an energetic, tightly-packed, one-day event.
+SEEDS III will be an energetic, tightly-packed, one-day event where ideas and best practices flourish.
+The theme for the symposium is Data Matters.
 Two exceptional keynote speakers will be on hand to kick off and close the symposium.

 Opening Keynote: Dr. Tristan Denley

 Dr. Tristan Denley is the Executive Vice Chancellor for Academic Affairs and Chief Information Officer of the University System of Georgia.
 He earned his PhD in Mathematics from Trinity College Cambridge.
 He was instrumental in the creation of Degree Compass, a course recommendation system that creates tailored course-of-study plans for students.
 Degree Compass has been recognized by President Barack Obama, the Bill and Melinda Gates Foundation, and others.

 Dr. George Siemens earned his doctorate from the University of Aberdeen.
 He is currently the Executive Director of the Learning Innovation and Networked Knowledge Research Lab (LINK Research Lab) at the University of Texas at Arlington.
 He is the originator of Connectivism theory, the co-developer of cMOOCs (Connectivist Massive Open Online Courses), and the author of Knowing Knowledge, an exploration of changes in knowing and learning.